MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/uiref/-$-S_2180-Access-By-Permission-$-.md

 # Access By Permission
 Specifies an object to which users must have certain permissions before the related UI element is accessible to the user.

  The **AccessByPermission** property sets a value for a table field or UI element that determines the permission mask for an object that a user must have to see and access the related page fields or UI element in the client.
-The UI element will be removed at runtime if the user does not have permissions to a certain object as specified in the **\($ S\_2180 Access By Permission $\)** window.
+The UI element will be removed at runtime if the user does not have permissions to a certain object as specified in the **Access By Permission** window.
 For more information, see [How to: Remove UI Elements Using the AccessByPermission Property](../How-to--Remove-UI-Elements-Using-the-AccessByPermission-Property.md).

  To use the **AccessByPermission** property, the **UI Elements Removal** field in the [!INCLUDE[nav_admin](../includes/nav_admin_md.md)] must be set to **LicenseFile** or **LicenseFileAndUserPermissions**.
 For more information, see [How to: Specify When UI Elements Are Removed](../How-to--Specify-When-UI-Elements-Are-Removed.md).